indiegabo/iht-docs/docs/_sources/fsm/how-to-use/using-the-state-machine.rst.txt

 The :ref:`StateMachine <state-machine-class>` component, different from the actors and states, is a ready to use component.
 So you do not need to worry about creating any script for it.
 Just attach to a GameObject, attach states to the same GameObject, set a default state and you are good to go.

-But, if you want to understand a little about it// Some other code Let's do it!
+But, if you want to understand a little about it...
+Let's do it!

 .. _lifecycle: